-Meters should be upgraded to regulate all existing on-street spaces along Balboa Village's primary commercial and retail corridors, including: East Balboa Boulevard and East Bay Avenue between Adams Street and A Street, as well as Palm Avenue.
+Existing on-street meters should be upgraded to dynamically regulate all existing on-street spaces along Balboa Village's primary commercial and retail corridors, including: East Balboa Boulevard and East Bay Avenue between Adams Street and A Street, as well as Palm Avenue.
 No additional on-street meters are recommended to be installed at this time, but in the future the City may wish to expand the coverage of meters based on growth or changes in demand.